MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/Test Preview for Monetized apps.md

 keywords: teams apps SaaS offer preview offer  app source preview
 ---

-# Test Preview for Monetized apps
+# Test preview for monetized apps

-As a developer, you can create a Software as a Service (SaaS) offer and test the end-to-end purchase experience of a Teams app before pushing the offer live.
+As a developer, you can create a Software as a Service (SaaS) offer and test the end-to-end purchase experience of an offer in the Teams app before pushing the offer live.
 Only users who are added as the preview audience for the Teams app can test the preview offer.

 ## Prerequisites